leanprover/lean4/doc/declarations.md

 end Hide
 ```

 If Lean cannot find a permutation of the arguments for which all recursive calls are decreasing, it will print a table that contains, for every recursive call, which arguments Lean could prove to be decreasing.
-For example, a function with three recursive calls and four paramters might cause the following message to be printed
+For example, a function with three recursive calls and four parameters might cause the following message to be printed

 ```
 example.lean:37:0-43:31: error: Could not find a decreasing measure.